 There are days when I can't even have a sane thought.
 I seem to flit back and forth between sanity and insanity so many times a day that I get so tired of even trying to distinguish between the two.
 I have moments of clarity where life feels balanced and that I am managing all my responsibilities well and moments where I really just want to crawl under the covers and hide from all the things and people pulling at me.

-In my saner moments I recognize that that the hormones and emotions that overwhelm me, that ruin my perspective and that are distorting everything are due to the increasing blueberry growing inside me.
-I should allow myself more grace and quit allowing emotions to dictate my actions.
+In my saner moments, I recognize that the hormones and emotions that overwhelm me, that ruin my perspective and that distort everything, are due to the increasing blueberry growing inside me.
+I should allow myself more grace, but I really want to quit allowing emotions to dictate my actions.
 Somehow, I keep moving and get done what I need to get done.
 The constant emotional war for reality and the perspective of Christ to remain in control rather than emotion and frustration is wearing me down.

 My devotion this morning was on the Sabbath and how it is one of the 10 commandments we break most often without blinking an eye.
 God made it a commandment because He knew we needed it!
-My mind of course says, duh, of course!
+My mind says, duh, of course!
 But guilt, society and even my own inability to nap are at war with this concept of rest.
-It seems lazy and wrong even when I can consciously acknowledge that a nap would restore my energy, my joy, and proper perspective...I baulk at the idea, because I know my my mind.
+It seems lazy and wrong even when I can consciously acknowledge that a nap would restore my energy, my joy, and proper perspective...I balk at the idea because I know my mind.
 I have attempted naps, but my mind goes into immediate overdrive with lists upon lists of things I could/should be doing as soon as I lay down.
-These lists contain everything from housework, to work work, to ministry, web design, schooling my children, writing this.... you can name a few more to do's I'm sure.
+These lists contain everything from housework, to work work, to ministry, web design, schooling my children, writing this.... you can name a few more to-do's I'm sure.

 Our Core Team has graduated the Celebrate Recovery Step Study!
 We have launched and more and more people are coming each Friday night.
 We have different worship groups leading each week from many different churches!
 We are praying the Lord provides financially as we grow.
-Josh is seeing clients as well as working full time.
-We are praying for wisdom of when to take a step of faith and leave behind the lawn work.
+Josh is seeing clients as well as working full-time as a lawn technician.
+We are praying for wisdom to know when to take a step of faith and leave behind the lawn work.
 Praying for more clients, but already reaching that point of how to take on more in a healthy way when the spare time isn't spare.
 God is good and we are trusting Him to move us as He sees fit.

 Lifeline Celebrate Recovery had a great first fundraiser and we were super pleased/relieved at the support that came in!